 The difference-in-differences estimates in Tables 1 and 2 can be given a causal interpretation if the common trend assumption is valid.
-This assumption would be violated if the Cartu Foundation and the leaders of the Georgian Dream party, despite the unconditional nature of the program, were able to target relief to areas with either increasing or decreasing support for the Georgian Dream party.
-To investigate this possibility, we consider the Georgian Dream party's performance in elections prior to 2018 and ask if there were systematic differences in the evolution of the votes it got in treated versus control areas.
-Figures 1(a)-(b) show the results across districts and precincts, respectively.
-They suggest that in 2016 the Georgian Dream party's election success was similar in treated and control districts and precincts.
-This is consistent with the common trend assumption.
-However, between the first and second round of the 2018 election, we observe a marked increase in the growth of votes for the Georgian Dream in treated relative to control areas.
-These results are very similar in the district and precinct specifications.
+This assumption would be violated if the Cartu Foundation and the leaders of the Georgian Dream party, despite the unconditional nature of the program and the very short time they between the first and second rounds of the election, were able to target relief to areas with either increasing or decreasing support for the Georgian Dream party.
+To investigate this possibility, we consider the Georgian

-&lt;sup>14 We have experimented with other cut-offs and found qualitatively similar results.
-See, for example, Figure A2 in the supplementary Appendix for results comparing first and fifth quintiles.
+14 We have experimented with other cut-offs and found qualitatively similar results.
+See, for example, Figure C2 in the Appendix for results comparing first and fifth quintiles.
+Results that replicate the baseline specifications of Tables 1 and 2 but by using a binary treatment variable as here are in Table C4.

-Figure 1: The Treatment Effect Over Time
+Figure 2: The Treatment Effect Over Time